LiaOb21/colora/README.md

 * The workflow will occur in the snakemake-workflow-catalog once it has been made public.
 Then the link under "Usage" will point to the usage instructions if `<owner>` and `<repo>` were correctly set.

+1. Rule for Nanoplot    DONE
+2. Rule for fastp DONE - TO TEST WITH DATA
+3. Rule for arima pipeline
+4. Rule for yahs
+5. formatting
+6. log files
+7. add optional params to all the rules

+Notes:
+purge dups rule wasn't working due to issues with the path where the output files are written.Evaluate possibility to change directory within the rule.

+Purge_dups rule wasn't working also because the command to convert the hifiasm gfa to fasta not interpreted correctly by snakemake.
+Now hifiasm and purge_dups rules have been fixed.

+Evaluate how to perform the second purge_dups run.